 Essentially, it is not the idea itself that is protected by the copyright.
 It is more focused on the form or expression of that idea.

 The Copyright Act, 1957 contains provisions that provide for the protection of computer software copyrights in India.
 Section 2(o) of the Copyright Act, 1957 states that “literary work” includes computer programmes, tables and compilations, including computer databases.
 Copyright on software can be obtained simply by the developer storing the program on any tangible medium including a ROM, hard disk, or any other digital storage device.
 By doing this, the software automatically is eligible for copyright protection.

-2. Source Code and Object Code
+Source Code and Object Code

+The source code is the original code of the computer program written in program languages.
+This language can be read and understood only by someone specialised in the field of software or computers.
 The object code is the version of the program that is in Binary form (basically a series of zeroes and ones), and this version is directly usable by the computer.
 Humans cannot understand binary language unless it is decompiled, that is unless it is transformed into the source code.